|

 Instructor Leonard Richardson, and the following class

-WebAssign included.
+WebAssign access included.
 If you buy the book without WebAssign,

 you'll need to pay WebAssign a fee directly.
 If you buy the